rsxfiles/Claymore-Monitor/README.md

 * Fully responsive
 * Comes with Bootstrap grid system
-* Use an apache server.
+* Use Web server like Apache.
-* You have tu use al IP and PORT valids with a real Claymore working.
+* You have tu use an IP and PORT valids with a real Claymore working.